 Employer Costs and Benefits Administration

-American employers bear a disproportionate burden compared to their international peers.
-US companies spend an average of over $15,000 per employee annually on health benefits, far exceeding the contributions required in countries with payroll-based financing (e.g., Germany where employer contributions are around 7-8% of wages).
-However, US employers also gain tax advantages and the ability to design customized plan offerings.
-This is where a system like WellthCare differentiates itself: it works alongside existing employer plans, offering $0-co-pay care, free money at a health store, and automatic pension contributions-all while lowering employer costs by reducing claims frequency over time.
+US employers carry a bigger burden than their overseas peers.
+They spend over $15,000 per employee per year on health benefits.
+In Germany, employer contributions are about 7–8% of wages — way less.
+But US companies do get tax advantages and can customize plans.
+That’s where WellthCare comes in.
+It works alongside existing plans, offering $0-co-pay care, free money at a health store, and automatic pension contributions.
+And it lowers employer costs by reducing claims over time.

 Comparison of Employer Out-of-Pocket Costs

-• United Kingdom (NHS): Employer pays National Insurance contributions but not direct healthcare costs.
-Public coverage is comprehensive but can face capacity constraints.
+- United Kingdom (NHS): Employers pay National Insurance — not direct healthcare costs.
+Public coverage is comprehensive but sometimes stretched thin.

 Employee Experience and Financial Security